The SAIL Scholarship

-The Center for Intercultural Learning, Mentorship, Assessment and Research (CILMAR), through funding from Purdue's Global Partnership & Programs, has created the Semester Abroad in Intercultural Learning (SAIL) Scholarship Program.
-As part of this scholarship program, CILMAR offers mentored, distance learning courses that assist students in their intercultural learning and development while abroad.
+As part of Global Leaps Semester Scholarships, CILMAR offers the Semester Abroad in Intercultural Learning (SAIL) Scholarship Program.
+This credit-bearing program provides mentored distance learning courses that assist students in their intercultural learning and development while abroad.
 SAIL courses challenge students to engage with their host-country’s culture in meaningful ways while supporting them in the development of intercultural attitudes, skills, and knowledge.
 Mentors share their experiences and insights to help students make connections between course content and lived experiences while studying abroad.
-Students who successfully complete the requirements of the program will receive a $2000 scholarship
+Students who successfully complete the requirements of the program will receive a $1000 scholarship regardless of financial need as a credit in the semester after they return from their program abroad.

 Eligibility

-Students wishing to take part in the SAIL scholarship program must:
+Students wishing to take part in the SAIL scholarship program must be a degree-seeking student as one of the following:

 • Must have at least one semester of classes to complete after returning from study abroad